KeraLinn/Calculator-Design-UI---1.5-Lab-Software-Engineering/README.md

 7/23/2022 Per lab instructions, create abstract interface base class with at least 1 pure virtual function called Execute() that will be responsible for running the commands created by each operand function (+,-,*,/).
 These commands are stored in a vector inside the CalculatorProcessor.
 Completed method implementation for operands (including my extra x^2 and |x|), the Hexadecimal, Decimal, and Binary function buttons, and the equal button.
 Updated the original design to show a displayOperand and previousInput when using the calculator.

 Example usage for new design: When inputting 2 + 3, clicking 2 displays the number in the main display area.
 Upon clicking the + button, the 2 is moved to the PreviousInput display area and the + is moved to the Operand display area, while the main display remains blank for next input.
 PreviousInput and Operand display areas are labeled for clarity.

+7/26 Per lab instructions, create and implement unit tests to test the calculator logic.